ejm570/CEUY-3013-End-of-Semester-Project-/README.md

 Here is the link to the homework assignment from Water Resources Engineering taught by Prof Ronan that included this graph: (https://drive.google.com/file/d/1cu46UzSR8Pyf7BUtbyjVtWvUDvTcBXX-/view?usp=sharing)
 ## **Example Outputs**
+To allow the program to work first import the class and matplotlib.pyplot:
+1. from source import System
+2. import matplotlib.pyplot as plt

 To allow the program to work create three vectors:
 1. suctionpipe = (diameter in ft, length in ft, CH friction factor, sum of minor loss coefficients)
 2. dischargepipe = (diameter in ft, length in ft, CH friction factor, sum of minor loss coefficients)